lnls-dig/openMMC/README.md

 	./bin/hpm-downloader --help

 ### ipmitool
+> [!WARNING]
-> :warning: **Disclaimer:** Due to [e88b30b](https://github.com/lnls-dig/openMMC/tree/e88b30b26c9dc05662d84e35b51fc81d7ecf7561), the ipmitool may fail when trying to upgrade the firmware from v1.5.0.
+> **Disclaimer:** Due to [e88b30b](https://github.com/lnls-dig/openMMC/tree/e88b30b26c9dc05662d84e35b51fc81d7ecf7561), the ipmitool may fail when trying to upgrade the firmware from v1.5.0.
 You can use a modified ipmitool utility as a workaround, setting the variable [`max_rq_size`](https://codeberg.org/IPMITool/ipmitool/src/commit/137aeb64cbb493d61d6945cac156aba5f0510780/lib/ipmi_hpmfwupg.c#L1143) to 20.

 After [5631857](https://github.com/lnls-dig/openMMC/commit/563185791c8b51ea026680c98ec0ea9587ea645b), it's possible to program the firmware and the bootloader through [ipmitool](https://codeberg.org/IPMITool/ipmitool), for previous releases, you still need to use [hpm-downloader](https://github.com/lnls-dig/hpm-downloader).
 In order to use it, you have to install the ipmitool, and then generate .hpm files from `OpenMMC.bin` and `newboot.bin`.
 To generate `.hpm` files, you will need to use [bin2hpm](https://github.com/MicroTCA-Tech-Lab/bin2hpm).
 If you have bin2hpm in your `$PATH`, the `.hpm` files will be automatically generated for you, provided you build from [0095b14](https://github.com/lnls-dig/openMMC/commit/0095b14667afe844113725228671d8810b45d9e0) or more recent versions.
 After generate the files, you can use the following commands to program the MMC microcontroller.